microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 At this point, final validation is performed to ensure that the root signature itself is valid.
 One key validation here is to check that each register is only bound once in the root signature.
-Validation is performed this late to avoid requiring every frontend implementation to perform the same validation.

-> **Open Question** - although it seems important to perform the above
-> validation here for IR that didn't come directly from clang, maybe there'd
-> still be value in performing the same validation in Sema?
-Maybe it's ok to
-> just trust the IR root signature?
+Even though this validation has been performed in the Clang frontend, we also need to support scenarios where the IR comes from other frontends and so the validation must be performed here as well.

 Once the root signature itself has been validated, validation is performed against the shader to ensure that any registers that the shader uses are bound